African Violets Care: Tips for Keeping Your Plants Healthy

 Pruning and Cleaning – African Violet Flowers Dying

 Regular pruning and cleaning are essential for maintaining the health and appearance of your African violets.
-I recommend removing any dead or yellowing leaves as soon as possible to prevent the spread of disease.
+I recommend removing any dead or yellowing leaves as soon as possible to prevent the spread of the disease.

 To clean your African violets, gently wipe the leaves with a damp cloth to remove any dust or debris.
 Avoid getting water on the leaves, as this can cause spotting and fungal growth.

-Proper plant care and maintenance are essential for healthy growth and blooming of African violets.
+Proper plant care and maintenance are essential for the healthy growth and blooming of African violets.
 By following these tips on fertilizing, repotting, pruning, and cleaning, you can enjoy beautiful, thriving plants year-round.

 Propagation Techniques – African Violets Care